exwm/yt_clipper/readme.md

 1. Change default new marker speed or crop (output webm fps is **multiplied** by the speed factor).
 2. Specify intended download resolution for correctly previewing crops (automatically scales any existing crops on change).
    - Note that you can mark up the video at any quality/resolution and simply change the intended download resolution before saving the clipper script.
 3. Specify any concatenated (merged) webms you want to make from the clipped webms.
-The format for each merged webm is comma separated marker pair numbers or ranges (eg 1-3,5,7).
-Separate merged webms with semicolons (eg '1-3,5,7;4-6,9' will create two merged webms)
+The format is similar to that for print ranges: comma separated marker pair numbers or ranges (eg '1-3,5,7').
+Use semicolons to separate merged webms (eg '1-3,5,7;4-6,9' will create two merged webms)
 4. Specify short title that will be prefixed to output script and webms.

 **shift+E/D:** Update all markers to default new marker speed(**E**)/crop(**D**).